+Proposed Arrival Date: (Must be at least 5 busin e date of applica

 Proposed arrival time: (check only one time period)

-- Morning: 10:00AM-11:00AM 11:00AM-
+• Morning: 10:00AM-1 11:00AM 11:00AM-

 12:00PM

-Afternoon: 12PM-1PM 2PM-3PM
+Afternoon: 12PM-1PM 1 2PM-3PM

 1PM-2PM 3PM-4PM

 USDOT of bus:

-Bus license plate and State:
+Bus license plate and State e:

-Any unscheduled intercity bus that allows passengers to disembark outside these days and hours will be considered in violation of City Policy and will result in a fine, per person, assessed to the bus operator.
+Any unscheduled intercity will be considered in violations operator.
+AUTHORIZATION tion of City Poli cy and will resul t in a fine, po er person, assessed to the

-AUTHORIZATION FROM HEAD OF PUBLIC BODY INITIATING TRANSFER

-The Applicant must provide an order authorizing the transfer of the proposed passengers which is executed by the head of the public body which has initiated the transfer via unscheduled intercity bus.
-No application shall be processed without a copy of the authorizing order.
+The Applicant must provi is executed by the head of intercity bus.
+No applicant the public body which has initiat ted the transf er via unscheduled

-Date:

-Applicant Signature
+Applicant Signature Date:

 Applicant's Name

 (Required)

 Notary Seal:

 City Use Only:

-Date Received: Time Received: How Received:
+Date Received: Received:

-Signature of City Official: Approved or Denied
+Signature of City Official:

 Name of City Official: (Circle)

-Chapter 86 - UTILITIES^[1]
+Chapter 86 - UTILITIES[1]